tomyZhou/offLineDataBag/README.md

 1、download .zip file in asynctask

-2、unzip .zip file in aynctask
+2、unzip .zip file in asynctask

 3、notify the ui to show data